-The phrase “traumatic brain injury” is frightening, especially when you think someone close to you is suffering its effects.
-But people with TBI have hope and treatment options.
-With education about the condition and possibly the help of a brain injury attorney, you can help your loved one recover.
+People with TBI have hope and treatment options.
+With education about the condition you can help your loved one recover.

 Brain injury comes in many forms.
 The two main types are open and closed brain injuries.
 Open head injuries might be the result of a gunshot, vehicle collision or other impact, causing the scalp to bleed and the skull to crack open.
 Closed head injuries may also result from impact, but signs of damage may be hard to spot.
 During a closed head injury, the brain may bounce around in the skull.